MattKuhn123/MattKuhn123.github.io/index.md

-# The value of software
+# The value of web application software

+Is it worth it to create custom software?
+There are a few things to consider:

 - Value for clients
 - Risk for clients